-• Find and replace
+Find and replace

-To replace the searched-for text with new text, click the Toggle Replace button , and enter your new text.
+To replace the searched-for text with new text, click Toggle Replace and enter your new text.
 Note that with the Edit > Replace in Files option, you can directly open the Search view with the Replace field visible.